 Alternatively, the County will pay seventy-five percent (75%) of the total premium for the Blue Shield POS Plan, and covered employees will pay twenty-five percent (25%) of the total premium for the Blue Shield POS Plan.
 Effective with the January 1, 2016 plan year, the Blue Shield POS (Point-of-Service) plan was replaced with the Blue Shield (Preferred Provider Organization) plan.

 Upon request from the County, the parties will reopen Section 17 during the term of the agreement if necessary to address changes required under the Affordable Care Act or other healthcare legislation.
 Upon the County or the Union’s request, the County and Union shall reopen the issue of payment of any taxation assessed against employers in association with employer health insurance contributions (e.g. the excise tax referred to as “the Cadillac Tax” under ACA), or other taxation resulting from future healthcare legislation.

 17.3 Permanent Part Time Employees

-For County employees occupying permanent part-time positions who work a minimum of sixty (60), but less than eighty (80) hours in a biweekly pay period, or qualify for health benefits under the Affordable Care Act (ACA) the County will pay eighty-five percent (85%) of the Kaiser High Deductible Health Plan or Blue Shield High Deductible Plan, three-fourths (3/4) of the hospital and medical care premiums described above.
+For County employees occupying permanent part-time positions who work a minimum of sixty (60), but less than eighty (80) hours in a biweekly pay period, or qualify for health benefits under the Affordable Care Act (ACA) the County will pay eighty-five percent (85%) of the Kaiser High Deductible Health Plan or Blue Shield High Deductible Plan, three-fourths (3/4) of the County contributions to the hospital and medical care premiums described above.